-If any officer acting under the provisions of section 47 places any lock, mark or seal upon any goods or stores on board an aircraft or ship or upon any place or package in which the same may be, and such lock, mark or seal be wilfully opened, altered or broken before due delivery of such goods or stores, or within the Kingdom except with the authority of the proper officer, or if any such goods or stores be secretly conveyed away, or if any goods or stores, place or package after having been secured by the officer be opened within the Kingdom, except with the authority of the proper officer shall require any goods to be unloaded or removed for examination or for the security thereof and such goods are not unloaded and removed forthwith as required by the officer, the master of such aircraft or ship shall be guilty of an offence and liable to a fine not exceeding \$200.
+If any officer acting under the provisions of section 46 places any lock, mark or seal upon any goods or stores on board an aircraft or ship or upon any place or package in which the same may be, and such lock, mark or seal be wilfully opened, altered or broken before due delivery of such goods or stores, or within Tuvalu except with the authority of the proper officer, or if any such goods or stores be secretly conveyed away, or if any goods or stores, place or package after having been secured by the officer be opened within Tuvalu, except with the authority of the proper officer, or if any officer shall require any goods to be unloaded or removed for examination or for the security thereof and such goods are not unloaded and removed forthwith as required by the officer, the master of such aircraft or ship shall incur a penalty of \$200.

-50 Goods unlawfully discharged.
+49 Goods unlawfully discharged

-If any officer boards any aircraft or ship and finds any goods thereon, and after leaving such aircraft or ship, such officer, or any other officer boards such aircraft or ship, and such or any part of such goods are no longer on board, and the master is unable to give a due account of the lawful discharging of the same, the master of such aircraft or ship shall be guilty of an offence and liable to a fine not exceeding \$200, or treble the duty paid value of such goods, whichever is greater.
+If any officer boards any aircraft or ship and finds any goods thereon, and after leaving such aircraft or ship, such officer, or any other officer, boards such aircraft or ship, and such or any part of such goods are no longer on board, and the master is unable to give a due account of the lawful discharging of the same, the master of such aircraft or ship shall incur a penalty of \$200, or treble the duty paid value of such goods, at the election of the Customs Officer.

-51 Search of persons.
+50 Search of persons

-If any officer is informed or has reason to suppose that any person on an aircraft or ship, or any person who has landed from an aircraft or ship, or any person whom the officer may suspect has received any goods from any such person, is carrying or has any uncustomed or prohibited goods about his person, such officer may search such person; and if any such person, upon being questioned by any officer as to whether he has any goods obtained outside the Kingdom upon his person, or in his possession, or in his baggage, refuses to answer or denies having the same, and any such goods are discovered to be or have been upon his person, or in his possession, or in his baggage, such goods shall be forfeited.
-No officer shall be liable to any prosecution or action at law on account of any search made in accordance with the provisions of this section.
+If any officer is informed or has reason to suppose that any person on an aircraft or ship, or any person who has landed from an aircraft or ship, or any person whom the officer may suspect has received any goods from any such person, is carrying or has any uncustomed or prohibited goods about his person, such officer may search such person; and if any such person, upon being questioned by any officer as to whether he has any goods obtained outside Tuvalu upon his person, or in his possession, or in his baggage, refuses to answer or denies having the same, and any such goods are discovered to be or have been upon his person, or in his possession, or in his baggage, such goods shall be forfeited; and no officer shall be liable to any prosecution or action at law on account of any search made in accordance with the provisions of this section.

-52 Special authority may be required before search.
+51 Special authority may be required before search

-Before any person is searched he may require to be taken with all reasonable despatch before a Magistrate, or the Collector, or other superior officer, who shall, if he sees no reasonable cause for search, discharge such person, but if otherwise, direct that he be searched.
+Before any person is searched he may require to be taken with all reasonable despatch before a magistrate, or the Customs Officer, or other superior officer, who shall, if he sees no reasonable cause for search, discharge such person, but if otherwise, direct that he be searched.

-53 Search of female.
+52 Search of a female